Welcome! You are about to "meet" an extraordinary

 woman who changed American history.

-The Judith Sargent Murray Society, founded in 1996 by Bonnie Hurd Smith, the CEO of History Smiths, is dedicated to
+The Judith Sargent Murray Society, founded in 1996 by Bonnie Hurd Smith, the president of Hurd Smith Communications and History Smiths, is dedicated to

 honoring the life and legacy of the eighteenth-century essayist, poet, and